dev-satyamjha/Forests-and-their-Management/Forests_and_their_Management_Week06.md

 - [ ] the trap is a weapon and capturing is not hunting.
 - [ ] the trap is not a weapon and capturing is not hunting.

-No, the answer is incorrect.
+Yes, the answer is correct.
 Score: 0
 Accepted Answers:
 *the trap is a weapon and capturing is hunting.*